sybrin-innovations/Sybrin.iOS.SDK.Simulator.Sample/README.md

 To run on a simulator select the 'Simulator' scheme.

 ## Prerequisites
-The Pods folder have been omitted from the repo due to size constraints.
+The Pods folder has been omitted from the repo due to size constraints.
 Please run the following commands where relevant.

 ### Pods
 Run in the <project_root>/ directory.